connectivedx/fuzzy-chainsaw/README.md

 We were inspired by the patterns in Brad Frost's [Atomic Design](http://atomicdesign.bradfrost.com/table-of-contents/) and Lonely Planet's [Rizzo](https://github.com/lonelyplanet/rizzo) component API.
 Our goal is to think about user interfaces as compositions of many small components.
 We've tried to build tools that help us think in this fashion.

 Components are written using React JSX, which provides a great model for composing component and managing dependencies.
-Components are split into two categories, __Tags__ or __Components__.
-Tags are generally more reuseable, whereas Components are generally connected more directly to a CMS data model.
+Elements are split into two categories, __Tags__, __Components__, __Compositions__.
+Tags will be mostly generic small elements, where components and compositions are collections of smaller elements.

 #### Tags

 Found in `/source/tags`

+Tags are small, reuseable elements that can be used in many contexts.

 #### Components

 Found in `/source/components`

+Components are generally more singular purpose elements that are tied to a business requirement, or complex reusuable elmenets that require internal state.

+#### Compositions

+Found in `/source/compositions`

+Compositions are specific arrangments of Tags and Components with minimal styling requirements.

+#### Modifiers

+Found in `/source/modifiers`

+Modifiers are css styles and/or javascript containers that don't require specific html be defined.

 ### Reuseability between projects